jamesdellinger/fastai_deep_learning_course_part2_v3/README.md

 All in all, I came away with both the know-how to engineer cutting-edge deep learning ideas from scratch with optimized code, as well as the expertise necessary to research and explore new ideas of my own.

 ## My Reimplementations of Lesson Notebooks
+I attempted to...
+I'm proudest of my notebooks that cover.
+I spent the most time trying to understand and then explain in plain English how both language models and the potential promise of the Swift for TensorFlow framework.

 ### Week 8: Building Optimized Matmul, Forward and Backpropagation from Scratch
 * [Matrix Multiplication](http://nbviewer.jupyter.org/github/jamesdellinger/fastai_deep_learning_course_part2_v3/blob/master/01_matmul_my_reimplementation.ipynb?flush_cache=true)
 * [Forward & Backward Passes](http://nbviewer.jupyter.org/github/jamesdellinger/fastai_deep_learning_course_part2_v3/blob/master/02_fully_connected_my_reimplementation.ipynb?flush_cache=true)